 Last Updated on by Mitch Rezman

-Zero long term testing of these drugs have been performed on any bird ~ ever.
+Zero long-term testing of these drugs has been performed on any bird ~ ever.

 The next time a veterinarian tells you “these are safe for your bird.”